bk192077/struct_mapping/readme.md

 }
 ```

-To simplify the use of this method, three macros are defined
+To simplify the use of this method, four macros are defined

 - BEGIN_STRUCT
 - MEMBER
+- MEMBER_OPTIONS
 - END_STRUCT

 #### BEGIN_STRUCT